Guilford County Farm Trails

 It’s not often in the Piedmont of North Carolina that a trail takes you out in the open with the ability to see more than a mile.
 At Guilford County Farm you get sections of big sky and rolling hills but also a cozy creek side trail through the woods too.
 This is the real Piedmont, or how the Piedmont has been for hundreds of years – back when farms were a few acres and kids would run the fence lines of the neighbors down to the creek to catch some crawdads and make it home for dinner when it got dark.
 With the huge monoculture operations of today, we’ve lost the mid-sized family farm, but here on the trails at Guilford County Farm the experience is preserved.

 The total mileage on the farm is currently 2.8 miles.
-This includes the newest trail, Chain Gang Connector, which has a grand opening on March 6, 2020!
 You can access trails at the Farm from two starting points.
 The first trailhead is at the start of Breakaway Trail and the site of the historic prison.
-The second is the newest, which starts by the lake at the convergence of Prison Run Pass and Chain Gang Connector.
+The second is the newest, which starts by the lake at the convergence of Prison Run Pass and Preacher’s Pass.

 If you’re ready to go hiking, you might feel a little weird pulling the car into a parking lot right next to the barbed wire-lined fences of a prison.
 But you’re not mistaken, this is the trailhead!
 The prison stopped its operations in 2015, so you certainly won’t see any inmates.
 Follow the white circle trail blaze down the road and you’ll reach the donkey pen.
 Jax and Opie are accustomed to visitors and will come get a closer look at you if you hang around.
 From here the trail turns and hugs close to the fence lines with the large expanse of a Carolina blue sky all around you.
 Depending on the season you visit, this area will look very different.
 The fields you hike by are currently leased to farmers for both crops and pastures.